11ty/eleventy/docs/copy.md

 # Pass-through File Copy

-Eleventy, by default, searches for any file in the input directory with an extension listed in the `templateFormats` configuration option.
+_New in Eleventy v0.2.7._ Eleventy, by default, searches for any file in the input directory with an extension listed in the `templateFormats` configuration option.
 That means if you’ve listed `njk` in your `templateFormats`, we’ll look for any Nunjucks templates (files with the `.njk` file extension).

 If you list a format in the `templateFormats` array that isn’t a valid template, it’ll throw an error.
 Enabling `passthroughFileCopy` in your configuration changes this behavior.
 Setting `passthroughFileCopy: true` will copy unknown files directly to your output directory without modification.